Talk To Your Deaf Dog. Don’t Just Sign!

-But there’s another more important reason we should talk to our deaf dogs and it is this: When we speak, our facial expressions and body language change.
-When that happens, we convey a whole lot more information to them.
+But there’s another more important reason we should talk to deaf dogs and this is it: when we speak, our facial expressions and body language change.
+When that happens, we convey a whole lot more information to our deaf dogs.

-There are many things I can say to Edison and Foster just by changing my facial expression or body language, no hands needed.
+There are many things I can communicate with my deaf dogs just by changing my facial expression or body language, no hands needed.

 For example, if I cock my head, purse my lips and give them “that look”, they know to stop whatever they’re doing and sit.
-If I crouch down on my haunches, they come running for hugs and belly rubs- no words spoken, no poetic gesture involved.
+If I crouch down on my haunches, they come running for hugs and belly rubs- no words spoken, no hand sign needed.